trading-tournaments.com

 Profit split in prop-firm evaluations — what 80%, 90%, scaling actually mean

-A 90% profit split sounds great until you read what fraction of profits actually qualify, what the scaling tier requires, and how the firm's withdrawal cycle interacts with what you keep.
-Here's what the major prop firms actually pay and what to verify before signing.
+A 90% profit split sounds great until you read what fraction of profits actually qualify, what the scaling tier requires.

 By Eugene Loza